NHopewell/diskspace-monitor-CRUD/API_Documentation.md

 <table border="0">
 <tr>
 <td width="40%">
-<p> An SystemComponent represents a component of the build system we would like to
+<p> A SystemComponent represents a component of the build system we would like to
 monitor.
-A SystemComponent is created on the monitoring system (with a name and available storage) any time an agent registered a new component in the system.</p>
+A SystemComponent is created (with a name and available storage) any time an agent registered a new component in the monitoring system.</p>

-<p>An example of an Agent might be a CrashDumpStore with 400G of storage.</p>
+<p>An example of a SystemComponent might be a CrashDumpStore with 400G of storage.</p>

 </td>